b-g-goodell/sta-tra/README.md

         sudo apt-get install git python-scipy python-pip libffi-dev libssl-dev sudo pip install pyopenssl ndg-httpsclient pyasn1 coinbase pbkdf2

 Sometimes pip gives me trouble and it appears to be resolved by adding `-H` to the pip command above.
+Also, unless you plan on use `nohup` to run the code continuously, you will also want to include a `sudo apt-get install screen` (although most distributions of ubuntu already have `screen` installed).

 # 2. Coinbase API keys